Mendoza mountains

 2. Trekking In Aconcagua Provincial Park

-Aconcagua is the highest mountain in the Southern Hemisphere.
+“Aconcagua stands at 6,961 m (22,841 ft) making it the highest mountain in both the Southern and Western Hemispheres, and a key draw for hikers visiting Mendoza.
 Visiting this national park is a must if you are a lover of epic scenery and hiking.

-The mountain is a few hours drive outside of Mendoza in the Andes mountain range and its summit stands at 22,841 feet (6,959 meters) above sea level.
 It is a popular destination for hikers from around the world, and is often considered to be one of the Seven Summits (the highest peaks on each of the seven continents).

-Most backpackers won’t be looking to summit the actual mountain though as it take up to 20 days, but trekking in the park is still a great experience that will provide beautiful views of the Andes.
+Most hikers won’t be looking to summit the actual mountain though as it take up to 20 days, but trekking in the park is still a great experience that will provide beautiful views of the Andes.

 How To Get To Aconcagua Provincial Park